Ceremonies of Aloha

 When we express our gratitude, affection, approval, and aspirations in the form of a blessing, we are calling upon Spirit to echo our intentions and amplify our mana (spiritual energy or life-force) – to resonate with our authentic good will and appreciation of the gifts we have received and will continue to receive.

-Pili will perform blessings for births, birthdays, anniversaries, homes, gardens, businesses, goals, intentions, classes, animals, voyages, and vehicles – beings, ventures, objects, and ideas of all kinds.
-He will also lead memorial services designed to celebrate the life of the departed and create a sense of community, continuity, and renewal.
+Pili will perform blessings for births, birthdays, anniversaries, homes, gardens, businesses, goals, intentions, classes, animals – if you read something about Pili doing a “horse blessing”, it’s probably not a typo for “house blessing” – as well as voyages and vehicles.
+Beings, ventures, objects, and ideas of all kinds can be honored.
+He will also lead memorial services designed to celebrate the life of a departed loved one, and create a sense of community, continuity, and renewal in ceremony.

 He Ho‘ola‘a Hale